sudhir45/sudhir45/README.md

   <!-- Optional: Add a cool banner image here if you have one -->
   <!-- <img align="right" width="400" src="path/to/your/banner.gif_or_png" /> --></picture>

-I'm a results-oriented **Senior Information Security Engineer** with approximately 3 years of experience passionate about securing enterprise systems, automating security processes, and enhancing overall security posture.
+I'm a results-oriented **Security Engineer** with approximately 3 years of experience passionate about securing enterprise systems, automating security processes, and enhancing overall security posture.
 I thrive in challenging environments where I can leverage my expertise to protect complex infrastructures and applications.

 ---

 ###  What I Do:

-*    Enhance security posture for large-scale corporate and client network infrastructures (experienced with 5000+ devices).
+*    Enhance security posture for large-scale corporate and client network infrastructures.
-*    Develop, implement, and manage security standards, configurations, and policies for network devices (Firewalls, Switches, Routers, NIPS).
+*    Develop, implement, and manage security standards, configurations, and policies for network devices.
 *    Manage security compliance frameworks like **ISO 27001** and **PCI DSS**, including audits and process improvements.
-*    Automate security tasks and compliance checks, achieving significant efficiency gains (e.g., **reduced manual configuration effort by 40%**).
+*    Automate security tasks and compliance checks, achieving significant efficiency gains.
 *    Perform security assessments and manage configurations for both **On-Premise** and **Cloud environments (AWS, GCP, Azure)**.
 *    Conduct vulnerability assessments, manage remediation plans, and respond to security incidents.